NikitaSmykov/NikitaSmykov/README.md

 Architected a high-throughput data engineering pipeline to clean, validate, and standardize diverse patient records from multiple Health Information Systems (HIS) for downstream AI processing.

 ---

-## 🔬 Independent R&D: Formal Bio-Engineering
-*In parallel with my commercial work, I research logical frameworks for biomedicine.*

-The core mission of this initiative is to transition biology from statistical guessing to **Formal Bio-Engineering**.
-Instead of relying on hallucination-prone LLMs, the research explores translating biological hypotheses into the **Lean 4** formal language and storing non-linear metabolic pathways in hypergraphs (Atomspace) for rigorous automated verification.